GeographicaGS/Manhattan-3d/data/README.md

 ## Buiding datasets

-1) Load datasets in data/geodata
+1) Load datasets in data/geodata to Carto.

-2) Load an execute this function:
+2) Load an execute this function in Carto:

 ```sql
 SELECT mnh3d_prepare_pluto_datasets(